giantswarm/docs/src/content/ui-api/observability/prometheus/disable-monitoring/index.md

 ## Introduction to monitoring

-Each cluster created on the Giantswarm Platform benefits from our monitoring which allow us to provide you with 24/7 support to ensure best quality of service.
+Each cluster created on the Giant Swarm Platform benefits from our monitoring which allow us to provide you with 24/7 support to ensure best quality of service.

 Each cluster is monitored by a dedicated Prometheus instance.
 This comes by default and storage is reserved for data retention, storage size can be adjusted via [Prometheus Volume Sizing](https://docs.giantswarm.io/ui-api/observability/prometheus/volume-size/) feature.